Empire of Japan: Nationalism and decline of democracy

 Sadao Araki was an important figurehead and founder of the Army party and the most important militarist thinker in his time.
 His first ideological works date from his leadership of the Kōdōha (Imperial Benevolent Rule or Action Group), opposed by the Tōseiha (Control Group) led by General Kazushige Ugaki.
-He linked the ancient (bushido code) and contemporary local and European fascist ideals (see Kokkashugi), to form the ideological basis of the movement (Shōwa nationalism).
+He linked the ancient (bushido code) and contemporary local and German and Italian fascist ideals (see Kokkashugi), to form the ideological basis of the movement (Shōwa nationalism).